 The issue of the status of these six Virginia tribes comes to the Committee with a voluminous congressional record.
-The Committee held a hearing on this matter on April 18, 2007.
-Similar legislation was introduced either in the House of Representatives or the Senate in the 107th, 108th and 109th Congresses.
+Similar legislation was introduced either in the House of Representatives or the Senate in the 107th, 108th, 109th and 110th Congresses.
 Hearings have been held on the past legislation and reports have been filed.

 These hearings and reports have consistently established that these tribes are descendants of the historic tribes that occupied the area when the first English settlers arrived in what is now Virginia.
-The Department of the Interior has generally not voiced opposition to a Congressional recognition of these tribes other than to state that there is an administrative process available for them.
-The Department has not questioned the Tribe's Indian ancestry or tribal governmental status.
+The Department of the Interior has generally not voiced opposition to Congressional recognition of these tribes other than to state that there is an administrative process available for them.
+The Department has not questioned the tribes' Indian ancestry or tribal governmental status.